 Audacity vs Descript

-Side-by-side comparison of Audacity and Descript for content creators.
+Side-by-side comparison of Audacity and Descript.

 Free, open-source audio editor for serious creators

-Edit video and audio by editing the transcript.
+Edit video and audio by editing text

 What they are